AKYEGON/dukafiti/replit.md

-# DukaSmart Business Platform
+# DukaFiti Business Platform

 ## Overview

-DukaSmart is a comprehensive business management platform built with a modern full-stack architecture.
+DukaFiti is a comprehensive business management platform built with a modern full-stack architecture.
 The application provides inventory management, sales tracking, customer management, and business analytics through an intuitive web interface.
 It's designed as a single-page application with a REST API backend.

 ## System Architecture